 6. Proprietary Rights

 6.1 Customer’s Proprietary Rights.
-Customer represents and warrants that it has the necessary rights, power and authority to transmit Customer Data to SecureWorks under this MSA.
+Customer represents and warrants that it has the necessary rights, power and authority to transmit Customer Data (as defined below) to SecureWorks under this MSA and that Customer has and shall continue to fulfill all obligations with respect to individuals as required to permit SecureWorks to carry out the terms hereof, including with respect to all applicable laws, regulations and other constraints applicable to Customer Data.
 As between Customer and SecureWorks, Customer will own all right, title and interest in and to (i) any data provided by Customer to SecureWorks and/or Customer data accessed or used by SecureWorks or transmitted by Customer to SecureWorks or to SecureWorks Equipment in connection with SecureWorks’ provision of the Services, including, but not limited to, Customer data included in any written or printed summaries, analyses or reports generated in connection with the Services (“Customer Data”), (ii) all intellectual property, including patents, copyrights, trademarks, trade secrets and other proprietary information (“IP”) of Customer that may be made available to SecureWorks in the course of providing Services under this MSA, and (iii) all confidential or proprietary information of Customer or Customer Affiliates, including, but not limited to, Customer Data, Customer Reports (as defined in Section 6.3), and other Customer files, documentation and related materials, in each case under this sub-clause (iii), obtained by SecureWorks in connection with this MSA.

-During the Term, Customer grants to SecureWorks a limited, non-exclusive license to use the Customer Data solely for the purposes contemplated by this MSA and for SecureWorks to perform the Services as contemplated in this MSA.
+Customer grants to SecureWorks a limited, non-exclusive license to use the Customer Data to perform the Services.
+SecureWorks may process Security Event Data during and after the term hereof to develop and enhance its products and services.
+“Security Event Data” means information, collected during SecureWorks provision of Services, related to security events.
+Customer grants to SecureWorks a limited, non-exclusive, perpetual, worldwide, irrevocable license to use and otherwise process the Security Event Data during and after the term hereof to develop, enhance and/or improve its security services and the products and services it offers and provides to customers.
+To the extent such Security Event Data includes information about individuals, SecureWorks will be the controller.
 This MSA does not transfer or convey to SecureWorks or any third party any right, title or interest in or to the Customer Data or any associated IP rights, but only a limited right of use as granted in and revocable in accordance with this MSA.

 6.3 Customer Reports.
 Customer will own all right, title and interest in and to any written summaries, reports, analyses, and findings or other information or documentation prepared exclusively for Customer in connection with the Consulting Services (the “Customer Reports”).
 The provision by Customer of any Customer Report or any information in it to any unaffiliated third party does not entitle such third party to rely on the Customer Report or its contents in any manner or for any purpose, and SecureWorks disclaims all liability for any damages (whether foreseen or unforeseen, direct, indirect, consequential, incidental, special, exemplary or punitive) arising from or related to reliance by any third party on any Customer Report or its contents.